 What are they?

-The hats come with a suspension system made of woven nylon webbing strips and bands of nylon, vinyl, or molded HDPE.
+They come with a suspension system made of woven nylon webbing strips and bands of nylon, vinyl, or molded HDPE.
 The suspension system and the internal foam lining serve as a shock absorber and an insulator against electrical shocks.
 Some helmets also feature a shield for your face and neck to prevent contact with any harmful materials.

 - Oil and gas